tentwentyfour/wp-video-lightbox/readme.txt

 * Automatically retrieve the thumbnail for your video and embed in lightbox
 * Load YouTube video over https.
 This is great if you have SSL installed on your site
 * Disable suggested videos at the end of a YouTube video
-* Flexiblity of using both shortcode/html code to pop up media in lightbox.
+* Flexiblity of using both shortcode/html code to pop up media in lightbox
+* Show description of a popup in overlay

 For video tutorial, screenshots, detailed documentation, support and updates, please visit: [WP Video Lightbox plugin page](http://www.tipsandtricks-hq.com/wordpress-video-lightbox-plugin-display-videos-in-a-fancy-lightbox-overlay-2700)